bunnyvishal6/file-metadata-ms/README.md

 # File Metadata Microservice

-## This is simple Nodejs server that ouputs the size of the file uploaded in bytes
+## This is simple Nodejs server that serves the size of the file uploaded in bytes in JSON format

 ## Example usage: